What’s more important: IQ or emotional intelligence?

 - They are not aware of dogs’ emotion states—including their own dogs’ emotional states—even when the signs are clear (Riggio, 2015).

 Why is it Important to Develop Emotional Intelligence Skills?

 Why should we care about developing our emotional intelligence skills?

 Being able to understand your emotions is fundamental to understanding what will lead you to flourish and become more high-functioning.
 That’s because as humans, we tend to be highly emotional and social creatures.

 Being emotionally intelligent will help you connect with others, boost your performance at work, improve your communication skills, become more resilient, and more.
-It turns out that having a high level of emotional intelligence can make you successful in just about every aspect of your life.
+It turns out that having a high level of EI can make you successful in just about every aspect of your life.

 Emotional Intelligence for the Positive Psychology Practitioner

 If you are a practitioner of positive psychology in any way—perhaps as a coach, a therapist or counselor, or an educator—then you probably already know the benefits of high emotional intelligence.
 Being able to understand, recognize, and effectively manage both positive and negative emotions will help positive psychology practitioners in their interactions with clients, boosting their own performance and their clients’ success rate.

 Professionals who do not use emotional intelligence with their clients may find their interventions ineffective.
 If your clients have trouble “reading” you and aren’t able to use you as an example of emotional intelligence, they will have a tough time enhancing their own EQ.